 We do a lot of DIY costuming for Halloween here.
 I usually sew my kids’ costumes, or I put them together from things around the house.
 Makeup for their costumes is no exception.
 I like to use things around the house from regular makeup to kitchen products.
 And, then when we’re through, I like to be to easily clean it all off with a Neutrogena Cleansing Towelette.

 For every day makeup and for Halloween makeup, I think it’s very important to use makeup remover wipes.
-My teenage daughter started wearing makeup about two years ago, and I’ve stressed the importance to her of removing makeup.
-It’s definitely become a routine for her.
+My teenage daughter started wearing makeup about two years ago, and I’ve stressed the importance to her about removing makeup.

 My kids have enjoyed being zombies on Halloweens in the past, but my son wanted to do it again this year.
 So, here are a few things I use from the kitchen to make him a zombie.